Neohertz/Neonet/README.md

-## Neonet
+# Neonet
 A simplified networking solution for roblox game development.

-The name is not final.
+Created as personal resource, but feel free to use it if you'd like.

 ---
+## What's new?
+- Added support for bindable events.

+---
 ## Installation
 1. Install with [Wally](https://wally.run/package/neohertz/neonet)
-2. Clone the Repo.
+2. Clone the Repo and move the files.
+3. Copy and paste

 ---
 ## Usage